bainchild/rpc2-rs/README.md

 ---

 The protocol works like [BloxstrapRPC](https://github.com/bloxstraplabs/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game) for roblox to host communication,
-and for host to client it uses [EditableImage](https://robloxapi.github.io/ref/class/EditableImage.html)-s loaded from the
-content directory using `rbxasset://rpc2/<command>`, and reading the pixels as a buffer, converting it to a string.
+and for host to client it uses json files loaded from the content directory using `rbxasset://rpc2/<cachebuster><command>`, reading it using `TextService:GetFamilyInfo()`, which converts it to a table.
-Suprisingly, this doesn't cache when you call CreateEditableImageAsync with a string, allowing for fast polling.
+The cachebuster is determined by the client and sent along with the command.

+It used to use [EditableImage](https://robloxapi.github.io/ref/class/EditableImage.html)-s loaded from the content directory.
-Note that this does NOT allow arbitrary file access, as they have to be image files, and they have to be in a roblox content directory.
+Note that this does NOT allow arbitrary file access, as they have to be specific-format json files (or image files), and they have to be in a roblox content directory with a known path.

+---

+`TextService:GetFamilyInfoAsync(contentId)` will return a lightly modified and verified, reprocessed version of the json file specified by the contentId.
+It has a large file length limit, which is incredibly useful as it deserializes faster than an image for the same data.
+`TextService:GetFamilyInfoAsync` was added in v517, march 2022, meaning it can be used in 2022 clients.

 ---
 Host -> Roblox communication enables a lot of things, a few examples being: